UbiquityDotNET/Llvm.NET/README.md

 * Download [LLVM source for 3.9.0 ](http://llvm.org/releases/3.9.0/llvm-3.9.0.src.tar.xz) (At this time LLVM is 3.9.0 )
   * You will need a tool to extract files from that archive format.
 On Windows the recommended tool is [7zip](http://7-zip.org/)
 * Build of LLVM libraries
-To Build the LLVM libraries you can use the [BuildLlvmWithVS](https://github.com/NETMF/Llvm.NET/blob/dev/src/LibLLVM/BuildLlvmWithVS.cmd) command script provided.
+To Build the LLVM libraries you can use the [Build-LlvmWithVS](https://github.com/NETMF/Llvm.NET/blob/dev/src/LibLLVM/Build-LlvmWithVS.ps1) PowerShell script provided.
+For more information on using the script open a PowerShell command prompt in the Llvm.NET source directory and run `PS> Get-Help .\Build-LlvmWithVs.ps1`.

-This script should be placed into the root of your LLVM source tree.
-Run BuildLlvmWithVS from an elevated command prompt to build the required LLVM libraries and create a registry entry so that the Llvm.NET projects can find the pre-built libraries. (_NOTE: On a typical developer machines the full LLVM build takes approximately 6 hours so letting it run overnight or when you are otherwise away from your computer is usually a good idea.
-Fortunately this only needs to be done once for a given release of LLVM._)
+_NOTE: On a typical developer machines the LLVM library build takes approximately 1.5 hours so letting it run overnight or when you are otherwise away from your computer is usually a good idea.
+Fortunately this only needs to be done once for a given release of LLVM._

+If you have
+Visual Studio 2017 RC (or RTM when available) with the [Visual C++ Tools for CMake](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/), you can build the LLVM libs in VS. However, the default behavior is to build everything, which can take upwards of 6 hours on most typical machines.
+Instead of doing a full build you can use the [Build-LlvmWithVS](https://github.com/NETMF/Llvm.NET/blob/dev/src/LibLLVM/Build-LlvmWithVS.ps1) PowerShell script with the `-CreateSettingsJson` to create the [CMakeSettings.json](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/#configure-cmake) file that VS will use to configure
+VS to reduce what is built to just the libraries needed for Llvm.NET.

 #### Using Visual Studio
 The repository contains a Visual Studio solution file that allows building Llvm.NET and LibLLVM for a single platform configuration, as well as running the available